 Unit Reference J/601/8576

 BIIAB Reference CA44

 Level 2

 Credit Value 2

 Guided Learning (GL) 14

 This unit provides the learner with the

 Unit Summary knowledge of the role of a health and social

 worker

 Learning Outcomes Assessment Criteria

 (1 to 3) (1.1 to 3.4)

 The learner will: The learner can:

 1. Understand working 1.1 Explain how a working relationship is

 relationships in health and different from a personal relationship

-social care 1.2 Describe different working relationships in
+social care

-1.2 Describe different working relationships in health and social care settings
+1.2 Describe different working relationships in

-Thealth and social care settings
+health and social care settings

+2. Do able to work in ways that 2.1 Describe why it is important to adhere to

 2. Be able to work in ways that 2.1 Describe why it is important to adhere to

 are agreed with the employer the agreed scope of the job role

 2.2 Access full and up-to-date details of agreed

 ways of working

+ways or working

 2.3 Implement agreed ways of working

 3. Be able to work in partnership 3.1 Explain why it is important to work in

 with others partnership with others

-2.2 Demonstrate ways of working that can belo
+3.2 Demonstrate ways of working that can help

-3.2 Demonstrate ways of working that can help improve partnership working
+improve partnership working

 3.3 Identify skills and approaches needed for

 resolving conflicts

+2.4 Demonstrate how and when to access

 3.4 Demonstrate how and when to access

-support and advice about:
+support and advice about: • partnership working

-partnership working
+• partitership working

-• resolving conflicts
+resolving conflicts